-The most common procedures carried out on the human eye are laser eye surgery and cataract surgery.
-They are totally different procedures and usually carried out for different reasons.
+The most common procedures on the human eye are laser eye surgery and cataract surgery.
+They are totally different procedures and are usually carried out for different reasons.
 But they can affect each other, and many people who are thinking about having vision correction surgery have concerns about how laser eye surgery can affect cataracts and vice versa.
 This article will discuss some of the common concerns people have.
 But first a brief introduction.

 Components of human eye.